 Aarti is another important ritual followed at the ghats.
 These are basically prolonged poojas and involve lighting of fire or yajna.
 The devotees believe in doing so all evils and ill-wills are thrown apart.
 The Hindus perform these poojas before starting any new endeavour because these bring good luck and prosperity.

-Folk Culture Of Uttar PradeshUttar Pradesh offers a wide range of folk art and dance forms from which you may have your pick.
+Folk Culture Of Uttar PradeshUttar Pradesh culture is an amalgam of a wide range of folk art and dance forms from which you may have your pick.
 Raslila is one of the most popular performing arts of the state.
 It owes its source to the drama act of Lord Krishna and his milkmaids.
 The folk tradition includes a variety of classical music, dance and drama.
 Ramlila is another famous art form, which is based on Lord Rama's life story.

-Food of Uttar PradeshUttar Pradesh is a home to a variety of cuisines, most famous of which are Awadhi cuisines and Mughal cuisines, very popular in Lucknow.
+Food of Uttar PradeshUttar Pradesh is home to a variety of cuisines, most famous of which are Awadhi cuisines and Mughal cuisines, very popular in Lucknow.
 The delicious food is supposed to be a hereditary of the ruling Mughals.
-The most sought-after dishes include - dum biryani, dum Gosht and Nahari, which is slow cooked overnight and sealed in large pots.
-In the northern Uttar Pradesh, which includes Meerut, Moradabad, Mathura etc. ? the staple food includes kachori, Aloo curry and the very regular dal, roti and rice.
+The most sought-after dishes include - dum biryani, dum Gosht and Nihari, which is slow-cooked overnight and sealed in large pots.
+In the northern Uttar Pradesh, which includes Meerut, Moradabad, Mathura etc., the staple food includes kachori, Aloo curry and the very regular dal, roti and rice.
 Petha is a very famous sweet dish available in the state and owes its authenticity to the city of Agra.
 Among the drinks, people prefer lassi, chaas and roohafza.

-With one visit, you still cannot expect to take all that this land has to offer.
-Other than the rich cultural heritage, ancient temples, lavish palaces and monuments, Uttar Pradesh is a home to a lot of architectural ruins- Taj Mahal being the most important one.
+With one visit, you still cannot expect to experience the vibrant culture of Uttar Pradesh.
+Other than the rich cultural heritage, ancient temples, lavish palaces and monuments, Uttar Pradesh is home to a lot of architectural ruins- Taj Mahal being the most important one.